 PDF version of the release

 Boosting public awareness regarding the dangers of impaired driving, along with other driver behavior issues, helps to decrease the number of fatal and serious injury crashes.
-Speeding, reckless and aggressive driving, driver inattention, and failure to wear seatbelts or use child safety restraints all contribute to injury and death on Alaska’s roads.
+Driving impaired, speeding, reckless driving, driver inattention and failure to wear seatbelts or use child safety restraints all contribute to injury and death on Alaska’s roads.
 The Alaska State Troopers, as well as local law enforcement agencies, believe that persistent public education will help deter motorists from making poor driving decisions while behind the wheel and help save lives.

 Troopers also encourage everyone to Report Every Dangerous Driver Immediately by calling 9‐1‐1.

-Funding for the media campaign and enforcement effort is provided in part by grant sources distributed through the Alaska Highway Safety Office.
+Funding for the High Visibility Enforcement campaign is provided in part by grant sources distributed through the Alaska Highway Safety Office.